 As the manager, it can encourage and remind your remote teams to assume the sender's intent is positive and innocent.

 However, if it becomes clear that there is a problem or conflict, temporarily stop communicating.
 Take a step back to gain perspective.
 Breathe.
 Then consider whether involving management or another mediator is necessary to reach a solution.

 Professional disagreements happen.
 That’s not the problem here.
-We want to prevent conflict if possible, then keep it from escalating to a personal fight if a disagreement does occur.
+We want to prevent conflict if possible and then keep it from escalating to a personal fight if a disagreement occurs.

 It can be tempting to avoid conflict by downplaying an issue.
 What you’re actually doing is setting the stage for more problems and challenges with mediation.

 Consider a scenario in which an employee decides their overreacting to a perceived problem or slight and stays silent to keep the peace.
 Rather than addressing the issue, they’re actually normalizing the other person’s actions while delegitimizing their own feelings.
 Now consider what would happen should this dynamic continue.
 The peace-keeping employee most likely becomes increasingly disturbed and frustrated by the non-normalized behavior.

 While it can be uncomfortable to address problems, you must model for and encourage your employees to address issues.
 Employees should have access to communication and problem-solving training, while managers must learn how to mediate and thoroughly address issues.

 You have processes for everything else.
 Well, you need one for problem-solving and conflict resolution.
 Like every other scenario, this sets the stage, so you’re ready when conflict arises, and no one needs to panic.
 A sample process for remote teams dealing with conflict includes: